LEAVITT SCHOOL OF HEALTH

 One of the first courses you will take in your B.S.
-Nursing, B.S.
-Health Information Management, B.S.
-Health Services Coordination, or RN-to-M.S.
+Nursing or RN-to-M.S.
 Nursing program at WGU will be unlike any other you'll complete here — and for good reason!

-Professional Leadership and Communication for Healthcare is about social support and self-reflection, about getting to know what kind of leader and communicator you are and learning how to use skills discussed in class to build success for yourself — in your healthcare career, as a WGU student, and in your life.
+Interprofessional Communication and Leadership In Healthcare is about social support and self-reflection, about getting to know what kind of leader and communicator you are and learning how to use skills discussed in class to build success for yourself — in your healthcare career, as a WGU student, and in your life.